Cathy-L/eq-raid-bot/README.md

 ## Contact

+Email me at caffynated@outlook.com
-Send me a PM on Discord @caffy#2808.
-I am open to any questions, comments, suggestions, bug reports, compliments ❤️
+Send me a PM on Discord @caffy#2808

 This is my first Discord bot, made for my bf's raid guild.
 Please be gentle 🥲